[Analysis] What does Macron really want on Western Balkans?

 "He is serious about enlargement.
 He really wants to make it a success, not just a slogan," she added.

 "It is urgent.
-We hope the commission will come swiftly with a proposal ...
-The EU has to be functional and the enlargement process has to be fixed," Loiseau said.
+We hope the commission will come swiftly with a proposal ... the enlargement process has to be fixed," Loiseau said.

 "You have to increase European presence, European investments.
 We do a lot through IPA and should do even more.
 A reviewed accession process should be more tangible for the people of the Western Balkans, more progressive and reversible," she also said, referring to the Instrument for Pre-accession Assistance (IPA), a €12bn EU fund for enlargement hopefuls.